Frequently Asked Questions

 Students in medical emergencies should always dial 911 no matter what time of day.

 [Consumption of alcohol and use of illegal drugs do take place on the UA campus, like all college campuses.]
 These activities are not encouraged by the administration and students are exposed to a multi-faceted educational campaign that focuses on the negative aspects of alcohol and drugs on their academic, personal, and physical wellness.
 These programs have been recognized by the US Department of Education as model programs due to the rate of success they have had in changing student behavior.

 Campus parties are subject to strict regulations regarding the serving of alcohol only to individuals of legal age and limit the amount of alcohol that can be served.
 Illegal drugs are met with a zero tolerance policy on campus and in the residence halls.

 There are several options for airport transportation.

 If your student is flying out of the Tucson International Airport (about 15 minutes from campus) they may arrange for door to airport shuttle service via Arizona Stagecoach, (520) 889-1000, or by utilizing a local taxi cab service.
 Several city bus lines that connect to the UA also serve the Tucson International Airport.

-If your student is flying out of Phoenix Sky Harbor (about 2 hours from campus) they may arrange for shuttle service to the Phoenix Airport via the Arizona Shuttle, (800)-888-2749.
-A second option is the intercity Greyhound bus, plan to leave earlier with some extra time as there may be delays or cancellations.
+If your student is flying out of Phoenix Sky Harbor (about 2 hours from campus) they may arrange for shuttle service to the Phoenix Airport via the Groome Transportation 520-795-6771.
+A second option is the FlixBus Transportation Bus Shuttle.
+Depending on which choice your student chooses to travel by, please insure that your student plans to leave earlier with some extra time as there may be delays or cancellations.